raphaelabrams/zardobots/README.md

 ## Button test
 add a button to test input functionality

-## Monitor sensor
-test analog input and serial debug output

 ## servo test
-move a servo through a full range of angles, calibrate if needed
+Attach the battery wires, with branch for servo move a servo through a full range of angles, calibrate if needed

 ## Time timer
 Timer system to show time.
 Time is the deal here.
 Like a Time Timer but with a more inscrutable interface.

+## Monitor sensor
+Attach the analog sensor
+Test analog input and serial debug output

 ## Light Follower
 Uses two LDR sensors in voltage divider configuration to generate an analog signal proportional to the illumination difference between them.
 With an error correction loop a servo can be used to steer the sensor pod toward or away from a light source.